Logo

 In 2000, Costas Simitis was embroiled in a dispute with the Archbishop of the influential Greek Orthodox Church, Christodoulos of Athens, when the Greek government sought to remove the "Religion" field from the national ID cards carried by Greek citizens on the grounds that the Hellenic Data Protection Authority recommended so; its decision included the "Nationality" field, but was not implemented following a subsequent EE directive to the contrary.

-The attitude of Costas Simitis gained faint-hearted support even within his party, but found a surprisingly militant ally in the Eksychronismos opinion makers.
+Costas Simitis's attitude gained faint-hearted support even within his party, but he found a surprisingly militant ally in the Eksychronismos opinion makers.

 Costas Simitis rejected New Democracy's bills for accountability and transparency with regards to governmental expenditure and decisions, while New Democracy leader Kostas Karamanlis accused Costas Simitis during a parliamentary plenum of being an "archpriest of cronyism", referencing the index of the NGO Transparency International.

-Costas Simitis has authored several books and articles on legal and economic issues as well as on politics.
+Costas Simitis has authored several books and articles on legal and economic issues and politics.